SciTools/iris/docs/iris/src/whitepapers/missing_data_handling.rst

 This value is included as part of a dataset's metadata.

-For example, in a gridded global ocean dataset, no data values will be recorded over land, so land point will be missing data.
+For example, in a gridded global ocean dataset, no data values will be recorded over land, so land points will be missing data.
 In such a case, land points could be indicated by being set to the dataset's missing data value.